 The book of Habakkuk was an invitation for me to courageously look at my own heart regarding the way that I look at “the nations.”
 But it is by far not the main theme or takeaway from the book.
 It’s mostly about learning to believe that God is good and maintains control even when there is so much evil and tragedy in the world around us.
 Though this book is often overlooked during times of peace and prosperity, it has tended to be studied when believers needed to learn how to talk to God during epic events.

-If you’re having trouble remembering that God is good and that He is in control, I invite you to join me for a summer study of the book of Habakkuk.
+If you’re having trouble remembering that God is good and that He is in control, I invite you to join me for a 6-week study of the book of Habakkuk.

 When I began research for this Bible study, I could not have imagined the backdrop upon which it would be released.
 On my very last day of writing, I heard of a deadly novel coronavirus infecting people in China.
 Before we sent this book to the printer, the COVID-19 pandemic had imprinted the world.
 And now, our nation is embroiled in this terrible epidemic of the soul as racism rises up.
 We need the lessons of Habakkuk always, but in an urgent and desperate way right now.